This page describes production limits for Cloud Spanner.

 |Request size other than for commits4||10 MB|

-1. To provide high availability and low latency for accessing a database, Cloud Spanner requires that there is a node for every 2 TB of data in the database.
-For example, if you have a database of size 3.5 TB, you need to provision at least 2 nodes.
-That will handle your database until it grows to 4 TB.
-Once your database reaches 4 TB, you need to add another node to allow the database to grow.
+1. To provide high availability and low latency for accessing a database, Cloud Spanner requires 1 node for every 2 TB of data in the database.
+For example, if your instance has 1 database that stores 3.5 TB of data, you need to provision at least 2 nodes.
+Those nodes will keep the instance below the limit until the database grows to 4 TB.
+After your database reaches that size, you need to add another node to allow the database to grow.
 Otherwise, writes to the database will fail.
 For a smooth growth experience, add nodes before this limit is reached for your database.

 2. Insert and update operations count with the multiplicity of the number of columns they affect.
 For example, inserting values into one key column and four non-key columns count as five mutations total for the insert.
 Delete and delete range operations count as one mutation regardless of the number of columns affected.